junyang10734/leetcode-python/README.md

 * 1086 High Five &bigstar;
 * 1089 Duplicate Zeros &bigstar;
 * 1133 Largest Unique Number &bigstar;
+* 1150 Check If a Number Is Majority Element in a Sorted Array &bigstar;
 * 1232 Check If It Is a Straight Line &bigstar;
 * 1252 Cells with Odd Values in a Matrix &bigstar;
 * 1260 Shift 2D Grid &bigstar;